 ISIS lists several targets-including the Melbourne Cricket Ground and Sydney Cricket Ground-in Australia and calls for followers to "stab them, shoot them, poison them and run them down with your vehicles."
 ISIS also eulogizes convicted Australian terrorist Ezzit Raad, who served four-and-a-half years in prison for a failed 2005 plot to bomb the Melbourne Cricket Ground.
 Raad left Australia in 2013, and was killed while fighting in Syria.
-Sources: Guardian [145], Rumiyah [146], Australian [147]
+Sources: Guardian, Rumiyah, Australian - October 2, 2015: Farhad Jabar, a 15-year-old Iranian immigrant, shot and killed police finance worker Curtis Cheng as he was leaving work at the main police station in the western Sydney suburb of Parramatta.